MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 >     Optimize your application for caching.
 Use cache expiration headers in the application that control how long the content should be cached by clients and proxies.
 Longer cache validity means less frequent requests to the origin server, which results in reduced traffic and lower latency.
 >   - Reduce the size of files that are transmitted over the network.
 Smaller files lead to faster load times and improved user experience.
->   - Minimize the number of backend requests in the application.
+>   - Minimize the number of back-end requests in the application.
 >
 >     For example, a web page displays user profiles, recent orders, balances, and other related information.
 Instead of making separate requests for each set of information, use design patterns to structure your application so that multiple requests are aggregated into a single request.
 >
->      By aggregating requests, you send less data between the frontend and the backend and establish fewer connections between the client and the backend, which reduces overhead.
+>      By aggregating requests, you send less data between the front end and the back end and establish fewer connections between the client and the back end, which reduces overhead.
 Also, Azure Front Door handles fewer requests, which prevents overload.
 >
 > - **Optimize the use of health probes**.
 Get health information from health probes only when the state of the origins change.
 Strike a balance between monitoring accuracy and minimizing unnecessary traffic.
 >